JulesssG/ADA-project/README.md

-# Title
 # Amazon food data analysis

 ## Abstract
-Nowadays more and more people order food through the Amazon website.
-Using amazon you are able to see the existing rating of any product and after your order, you can evaluate that product.
-However, how representative is that evaluation to the product?
-How many different groups of people?
-If the product already has a bad evaluation how difficult is it to rate it with good?

-A 150 word description of the project idea, goals, dataset used.
-What story you would like to tell and why?
-What's the motivation behind your project?
+Nowadays more and more people order using Amazon.
+On Amazon you can see existing users's ratings of any product, this of course changes the consumer's behavior.
+However, how much on an impact does it have on the consumer?
+Are there groups of consumers, groups that always buy the same stuff?
+On Amazon you can also see what related products people tend to look at after looking at the one you're looking at.
+Again, this most likely has an impact on sales, but is it possible to quantify it?

 ## Research questions
 A list of research questions you would like to address during the project.